Frequently Asked Questions

 How did the festival get its start in Johnstown?

-With the help of City and Commonwealth officials, the Johnstown Area Heritage Association recruited the National Folk Festival to Johnstown in 1990 for a three-year run, raising the necessary funds to do so.
+With the help of City and Commonwealth officials, Heritage Johnstown (formerly Johnstown Area Heritage Association) recruited the National Folk Festival to Johnstown in 1990 for a three-year run, raising the necessary funds to do so.
 The National Folk Festival brings “legendary masters and the next generation of dynamic young artists to celebrate the musical soul and cultural roots of America.”

-Past performers at the festival read like a “who’s who” in roots music, bringing artists to Johnstown who might never play here otherwise; the festival’s multiple-stage format gives patrons the opportunity to sample types of music they might not have heard before.
-The festival has developed a national reputation for its high-quality programming.
+The festival brings artists to Johnstown who might never play here otherwise; the festival’s multiple-stage format gives patrons the opportunity to sample acts they might not have heard before.
+The festival’s attendees come from all over the country, and we have developed a national reputation for high-quality programming.
 Click here to find out more about the festival’s history.

 In 2004 the festival moved to its current location adjacent to downtown Johnstown, and fundraising began for what is now the Peoples Natural Gas Park.
 The park was dedicated in a special concert event on June 16, 2012.